Blog Post

 Our team prefers the ccls and clangd extensions, as they seem to receive more regular updates and improvements.
 For example, you can see the range of code assistance features that clangd supports here.
 For integrated C++ debugging, Visual Studio Code also supports several extensions.
 We have written a more detailed post about our experience working with Visual Studio Code in the PSPDFKit codebase.

-Thanks to LSP, many other text editors have gained “IDE-like” capabilities without being proper IDEs.
+Thanks to LSP, many other C++ text editors have gained “IDE-like” capabilities without being proper IDEs.
 Neovim has supported LSP natively since this PR, there’s a popular extension for Atom, and Sublime Text also has support for LSP.
+There are also newer C++ text editors that support LSP out of the box, like Zed.

 Conclusion